futuregerald/next-function/README.md

 ## Background Function

 This boilerplate has a background function written in go that is triggered on user signup.
-The function downloads their gravatar and resizes it to 3 different sizes and saves it in a github repo.
+The function downloads their gravatar and resizes it to 3 different sizes and saves it in a github repo in a directory called `profile_pictures` in a subdirectory under the user's unique ID.
 Note that the repo name is hard-coded to this one and needs to be changed.
 In addition, you need to specify the following environment variables on your Netlify site:

 - `GITHUB_COMMITTER_EMAIL`
 - `GITHUB_COMMITTER_NAME`